Legal Help Do You Need Legal Help?

 Be ahead of the curve and prepare for a disaster.
 Did you know that ONLY about one-third of all Americans are prepared for a disaster?
-Approximately 43% of American Single Family Homes are at risk for having a natural disaster according to RealtyTrac..
+According to RealtyTrac, approximately 43% of American Single Family Homes are at risk for having a natural disaster.

-Everyone should have a Disaster Plan and a Disaster Kit, and don't worry, there's an APP for that too.
+Everyone should have a Disaster Plan and a Disaster Kit.
+Don't worry, there's an application for that too.
 Two great places to start are Ready.gov and the American Red Cross.
-These sites give general planning advice and specific advice for surviving many different types of disasters.
+These sites give general and specific planning advice for surviving different types of disasters.

-See the report on the current and future use of technology during disasters.
-A Vision for the Humanitarian Use of
+To see the report on current and future use of technology during disasters, click here.

 Don't stop with just the plan; make sure you have a kit, using this information from the Red Cross.
-If you can't afford to make a complete kit - see the list here from ready.gov, start with just a few items and add to your kit until it's complete.
+If you can't afford to make a complete kit- see the list here from Ready.gov, start with just a few items and add to your kit until it's complete.
 You can download this free FEMA emergency supply checklist too.

 If you don't have a smartphone, or want to save bandwidth by using text, FEMA can provide safety tips and find open shelters here.
-They can and do also send Wireless Emergency Alerts to phones that can receive them.
-Look here for more information.
+They can also send Wireless Emergency Alerts to phones that can receive them.
+Click here for more information.

 Another resource for business owners and others is the international standard for business continuity management.
-ISO 22301: Your Upgrade to Firs-Class Resilience gives overview of this and looks at the need to upgrade current-state business continuity (BC) programs to business continuity management systems (BCMS), and the benefits of managing them eeffectively and how these lessons can be applied world wide.
+ISO 22301: Your Upgrade to First-Class Resilience gives an overview of this and looks at the need to upgrade current-state business continuity (BC) programs to business continuity management systems (BCMS), and the benefits of managing them effectively and how these lessons can be applied worldwide.